danielharrell/Junior_Math_manual/README.md

 - Rewrote parenthetical paragraph in appendix on transcendence of circle's quadratrix to correct error and clarify how line AMC is a cosine curve.
 - Deleted paragraph in set theory text on hyperreal numbers.
 (The cardinality given for those numbers was incorrect.)
 - Added simpler proof in footnote for similarity of triangles in Note 13 of Leibniz "Recondite" paper.
+- Replaced figure in proof for first fundamental theorem.
 #### Code
 - Updated code for greek font to `\foreignlanguage` from `\selectlanguage`.